isanchezd/openai-voice-chat/README.md

 ## Description

-This project is a POC to integrate the [davinci language model](https://platform.openai.com/docs/models/davinci) from OpenAI and a text-to-voice library for a conversational chat
+This project is a POC to integrate the [Chatgpt-3.5 language model](https://platform.openai.com/docs/models/gpt-3-5) from OpenAI and a text-to-voice library for a conversational chat

 The project is only for learning proposal and "play" with some technologies so if you interested fork the project and play :)